Welcome to today's edition of the Rush 24-7 podcast.

 All that we hear about is the stupid, meaningless stuff going on in Iran.

-Now, Obama, a friend of mine made a good point to me the other day.
+Now, Obama, a friend of mine, made a good point to me the other day.

-We gotta we can we we can't do any more uh deficit spending.
+We can't do any more deficit spending.

-Well, you can't do that.
+We can't do that.

 Fine.